3074 Popov: Orbit and classification

-Popov is a member of the carbonaceous subgroup of the Nysa family (FIN: 405), a group of asteroids in the inner main-belt not far from the Kirkwood gap at 2.5 AU, a depleted zone where a 3:1 orbital resonance with the orbit of Jupiter exists.
-The Nysian group is named after its largest member 44 Nysa.
+Popov is a member of the carbonaceous subgroup of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main-belt not far from the Kirkwood gap at 2.5 AU, a depleted zone where a 3:1 orbital resonance with Jupiter exists.

 It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.6 AU once every 3 years and 7 months (1,307 days; semi-major axis of 2.34 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 2° with respect to the ecliptic.

 The asteroid was first observed as at the Purple Mountain Observatory in October 1964.
 The body's observation arc begins with its observations as at Crimea–Nauchnij in December 1975, or four years prior to its official discovery observation.

 Physical characteristics

 In the SMASS classification, Popov is a B-type asteroid, which have a "brighter" surface than the common carbonaceous C-types.